-Absences: Because absences are a serious issue and may result in withdrawal, students should carefully monitor their absences and immediately clear up inaccuracies in their attendance

-- records.
-Students may request a review of the accuracy of absences or Partial Attendance marks directly with the instructor for the course within two business days of being notified of the absence or Partial Attendance in StudentCentral. - Course Withdrawal: When a student is notified of withdrawal from a course, the student may seek to be reinstated in the course by talking with the registrar.
-The procedure in this case includes the following steps: - Within two business days of being notified of the withdrawal, the student should visit the Student Services Hub to set up an appointment with the registrar; if possible the appointment will be scheduled within two days.
-The student should continue to attend class while he or she appeals the withdrawal. - The Hub staff member will contact the instructor of the course and ask him or her to submit a recommendation regarding the student before the scheduled appointment between the student and the registrar.
-This recommendation gives the instructor the opportunity to share his or her knowledge of the student's effort, conduct and progress in the course as well as any extenuating circumstances. - During the student's appointment with the registrar, the registrar will pay particular attention to the recommendation of the instructor.
-If the appeal is decided in the student's favor, the registrar will make clear to the student that any further absences in the course will result in immediate withdrawal from the course.
-If the policy is upheld, the registrar will confirm the student's withdrawal from the course with the student and with the instructor of the course.
+- Absences: Because absences are a serious issue and may result in withdrawal, students should carefully monitor their absences and immediately clear up inaccuracies in their attendance records.
+Students may request a review of the accuracy of absences or Partial Attendance marks directly with the instructor for the course within two business days of being notified of the absence or Partial Attendance in the student information system. - 2.
+Course Withdrawal: When a student is notified of withdrawal from a course, the student may seek to be reinstated in the course by talking with the registrar.
+The procedure in this case includes the following steps: - Within two business days of being notified of the withdrawal, the student should complete the Appeal of Course Withdrawal form that is available on the intranet and email it to the instructor.
+During this type of appeal, the student should continue to attend class. - The instructor will respond to the appeal by email within 24 hours and will copy the registrar on his response.
+If the instructor denies the appeal, the registrar will withdraw the student from the course.
+If the instructor grants the appeal, the registrar will rescind the withdrawal, permitting one more absence. - 3.
+Registrar Appeal: Students who wish to appeal the decision of the instructor of a course in upholding their withdrawal may set up an appointment with the registrar within two business days of their withdrawal.
+During this type of appeal, the student should continue to attend class.
+The registrar will weigh extenuating circumstances but will also weigh the rationale of the instructor regarding the withdrawal.